Science and technology in Morocco: Bilateral co-operation

 training in France or are performing research in collaboration with French scientists.

-In 2009 Morocco and South Korea have agreed to strengthen cooperation in the field of ICT and cyber security.
+In 2009 Morocco and South Korea agreed to strengthen cooperation in the fields of information and communications technology and cyber security.
 Morocco also signed an agreement on scientific and technical cooperation with Turkey.

-In June 2009 a NASA scientific mission, including six Moroccan experts, visited Morocco with the aim of integrating Moroccan researchers into the global climate change initiative, Space Weather.
+In June 2009, a NASA scientific mission, including six Moroccan experts, visited Morocco with the aim of integrating Moroccan researchers into the global climate change initiative, Space Weather.

 Multilateral co-operation

 Arab Strategy for Science, Technology and Innovation

 In March 2014, the Council of Ministers of Higher Education and Scientific Research in the Arab World endorsed the draft Arab Strategy for Science, Technology and Innovation at its 14th congress in Riyadh, Saudi Arabia.
 The strategy has three main thrusts: academic training in science and engineering, scientific research and regional and international scientific co-operation.
 One of the strategy's key objectives is to involve the private sector more in regional and interdisciplinary collaboration, in order to add economic and development value to research and make better use of available expertise.
-Up to now, science, technology and innovation policies in Arab states have failed to catalyse knowledge production effectively or add value to products and services because they focus on developing research without taking the business community on board.
+Up to now, science, technology and innovation policies in Arab states have failed to Catalyse knowledge production effectively or add value to products and services because they focus on developing research without taking the business community on board.
 There has also been a lot of talk about re-orienting the education system towards innovation and entrepreneurship but little action.

-In the Arab Strategy for Science, Technology and Innovation, countries are urged to engage in greater international co-operation in 14 scientific disciplines and strategic economic sectors, including nuclear energy, space sciences and convergent technologies such as bio-informatics and nanobiotechnology.
+In the Arab Strategy for Science, Technology and Innovation, countries are urged to engage in greater international co-operation in 14 scientific disciplines and strategic economic sectors, including nuclear energy, space sciences and convergent technologies such as bioinformatics and nanobiotechnology.
 The Strategy advocates involving scientists from the diaspora and urges scientists to engage in public outreach; it also calls for greater investment in higher education and training to build a critical mass of experts and staunch brain drain.
 The Strategy nevertheless eludes some core issues, including the delicate question of who will foot the hefty bill of implementing the strategy.

 Regional Centre for Renewable Energy and Energy Efficiency

-Morocco is one of the ten founding members of the Regional Centre for Renewable Energy and Energy Efficiency established in Cairo, Egypt, in June 2008.
-The centres acts as a platform for regional exchanges on policy and technical issues.
+Morocco is one of the ten founding members of the Regional Centre for Renewable Energy and Energy Efficiency, established in Cairo, Egypt in June 2008.
+The centre acts as a platform for regional exchanges on policy and technical issues.
 It also encourages private-sector participation to promote the growth of a regional industry in renewable energy.
 The other eight founding partners are Algeria, Jordan, Lebanon, Libya, Palestine, Syria, Tunisia and Yemen.
-The centre has several development partners, including the European Union, German Agency for Technical Co-operation and the Danish International Development Agency.
+The centre has several development partners, including the European Union, the German Agency for Technical Co-operation and the Danish International Development Agency.

-The Ouarzazate Solar power plant was hoping in 2016 in morocco.
-Some Arab countries also gave some funds for this project.
+The Ouarzazate Solar Power Station was built between 2016 and 2018 with funding from some Arab countries.